 https://fontaine.eaudeparis.fr

-The map of public water fountains will look like this.
+Below is a map of public water fountains in Paris.

 They come in many different styles.
-(Photos “borrowed” from the internet.)
+(The two photos below have been borrowed from the internet.)

 Some fountains allow you to choose cold water or sparking water.
 Both are free.